-•To become habituated to full-time nasal diaphragmatic optimal breathing
+• To become habituated to full-time nasal breathing

 In short these exercises allow your breath to always have the following characteristics: